Modification of banknotes of the Russian ruble (2022—2025): 1000-ruble banknotes

+The obverse of the note features the Nikolskaya Tower of the Nizhny Novgorod Kremlin, the spit of the Oka and Volga rivers, the Nizhny Novgorod Fair, and the Nizhny Novgorod Stadium.
+This side's composition remains identical to the initially proposed 2023 design.
+The reverse showcases other landmarks from across the Volga Federal District: the Saratov Bridge, the 'Meteor' high-speed hydrofoil vessel, and the Agricultural Palace in Kazan.

-On 16 October 2023, the day of unveiling of the initial redesign of the 1,000-ruble note, the design of the note was criticised by the Russian Orthodox Church for displaying the Islamic crescent on one of the buildings on the reverse of the note at the same time as excluding the Orthodox cross from a different building (a former church that is now a museum).
-The Bank of Russia claimed that the image was not selected to provoke or disregard any faith, but announced on the following day that the design would be revised and the notes would not be printed.
+On 16 October 2023, the day the initial redesign was unveiled, the Russian Orthodox Church criticized the design for displaying an Islamic crescent on a building on the reverse side while excluding an Orthodox cross from a nearby former church (now a museum).
+The Bank of Russia stated the image was not intended to disregard any faith but announced the following day that the design would be revised and the 2023 notes would not be issued.